 The Commission facilitates the standing committees as set forth in the standing rules.
 Standing committees include: Facilities/Finance, Public Relations/Development, and Monitoring.
 Committees are appointed to accomplish commission work effectively.
 Six persons elected by the parish, or discerned and appointed by the pastor make up the decision-making members of the School Commission.
-In addition, the pastor serves as Chairman of the Commission and the principal as an ex-officio member.
+In addition, the pastor serves as Chairman of the Commission and the principal and assistant principal as ex-officio members.
 As chairman, the pastor is responsible for ratification of policies and budgets before they are binding and carry legal and canonical status.